I like it when I learn a new word.

 Embarrassed by the Panama Papers scandal, what do these post-Soviet kleptocrats do?
 They bait and switch.
 The fat-cats have promoted kittens into senior civil service positions as proof of their determination to purge the old Soviet apparatchiks and make way for a new generation of energetic young reformers.

 That way nobody will notice as they continue to wheelbarrow stacks of loot into their offshore accounts, because the public will be alternately outraged or engrossed by social-media frenzy swirling around their new Deputy Interior Minister, Anastasia Deyeva, 23.

 Or the chief of Customs, Yulia Marushevska, 27.

 Or the head of the Justice Ministry’s anti-corruption department, Anna Kalynchuk, 23.

-You don’t need to see pics of these gentlemen because we all know what old-school Euro-bloc power looks like.
-It looks like a rugby player’s knee, or a Russian mobster’s face.
+You don’t need to see pictures of these gentlemen, because we all know what old-school Euro-bloc power looks like.
+Like a rugby player’s knee, or a Russian mobster’s face.
 And these are the guys hiring the next generation of Ukrainian leaders, on their talent apparently, because it couldn’t possibly be on their demonstrated experience.

-Yulia Timoshenko, a millionaire gas oligarch in her own right, and twice former Prime Minister of Ukraine, has her steely eyed gaze on the ultimate prize.
+Yulia Timoshenko, a millionaire gas oligarch in her own right and twice former Prime Minister of Ukraine has her steely eyed gaze on the ultimate prize.
 But this is all a good thing, isn’t it?
-If you believe that ‘better’ = younger, and that ‘even better’ = female, then it makes sense that the best option of all = young female.
+If you believe that better = younger, and that best = female then it makes sense that the best option of all = young female.

-It means, somebody needs to get Bindi Irwin on the phone and see if she’s available in 2019.
+It means, somebody needs to get Bindi Irwin on the phone to see if she’s available in 2019.
 She knows everything there is to know about crocodiles, ballroom dancing, and what it’s like to grow up entitled.